jhudsl/AnVIL_Book_Getting_Started/docs/no_toc/02-pis.md

 You can view costs at any time through [Google Cloud Billing](https://console.cloud.google.com/billing).
 Note that costs are reported with a delay (~1 day).

-To learn more about billing and setup, we recommend checking out this [Leanpub course](https://leanpub.com/universities/courses/terra/billing-and-collaboration).